quantumcoinproject/api-doc/docs/reference/making-changes.md

 ### Acquiring Support

 Once a formal proposal has been created, formal support of clients can be acquired.
 This has historically been done via the AllCoreDevs call.
-It is recommended to post a request on the AllCoreDevs agenda (usually in [ethereum/pm][pm]) to discuss the proposal, at which point formal support can be ascertained.

 Oftentimes, support will be conditional on certain changes.
 This means that proposals will cycle between formal proposal work and earning support from